A Fusion of Ecology & Rustic Architecture

 - Focus on quality materials, long-term durability, functionality and beauty

-- Highlight the Sky Islands Biodiversity with open building designs that artfully meld with the natural beauty of the landscape
+- Highlight Sky Islands Biodiversity with open building designs that artfully meld with the natural beauty of the landscape

-- Commit to natural, organic materials such as wood, stone, and clay, often left in their most authentic, unpolished state to highlight their inherent beauty and ability to age gracefully
+- Commit to natural, organic materials such as wood, stone, and clay – often left in their most authentic, unpolished state to highlight their inherent beauty and ability to age gracefully

-- Create inviting, warm, practical, timeless outdoor spaces that are comfortable, suited to hold up to the elements, and stand the test of time
+- Create inviting, warm, practical, and timeless outdoor spaces that are comfortable, suited to hold up to the elements, and stand the test of time

 - Encourage a deeper connection with Nature and Sky Islands biodiversity for all who visit the Safari Camp

-Vincent’s passion and ecological knowledge – born via decades of hands-on field experience – are reflected in every direct action taken at Raven’s Nest.
-Over the years the transformation of the land has been profound, giving true meaning to the term Nature Sanctuary.
-At the Safari Camp, Vincent led the long process of creating the Safari Camp as the Environmental & Conservation Consultant – determined to preserve every single plant and thus forcing Claudia’s designs to contour around – to have the least impact on the land.
+Vincent’s passion and ecological knowledge – born via decades of hands-on field experience as a Wildlife Biologist and Naturalist – are reflected in every direct action taken at Raven’s Nest.
+Over the years the transformation of the land has been profound, giving true meaning to the term “Nature Sanctuary”.
+At the Safari Camp, Vincent led the long process of creating the complex as the Environmental & Conservation Consultant.
+He was determined to preserve every single plant, forcing Claudia’s designs to contour around them to have the least impact on the land.

 Every action has been aimed at enhancing the land to benefit the species that inhabit and visit beautiful and secluded Raven’s Nest Nature Sanctuary.
-Working off of the success at and near the house, in the grasslands, and by the Sky Islands Discovery Center, Vincent applied the same habitat restoration principles at our newly completed Safari Camp in 2012.
+Working off of the successes at and near the house, in the grasslands, and by the Sky Islands Discovery Center, Vincent applied the same habitat restoration principles at our newly completed Safari Camp in 2012.

 Trees